Feb. 1, 2019

 Because sport is historically so linked to upper-class masculinity, it also assumes a stoic and idealized athletic body that excludes many and often contradicts principles of emotional and physical health.

 Looking at sport with a critical eye

 Both Drake and Bridel say that making sport healthier begins with awareness — the ability to step back and look at sports culture with fresh eyes.
 One of the reasons this is difficult is that people who participate in sport tend to love it.
 As Bridel tells his students, “thinking critically about sport is how you effect change.
 And it’s how you help other people love sport the way you do, by making it less exclusionary.”

-Here Bridel is getting at one of the most difficult contradictions in sport: The deeply personal, intimate relationship athletes have with their sports, versus the very public space of sport.
+Here Bridel is getting at one of the most difficult contradictions in sport: the deeply personal, intimate relationship athletes have with their sports, versus the very public space of sporting culture.
 It’s a space filled with values that are highly gendered.